 /etc/postfix/virtual.db file in your system.
 Which will be used by the Postfix server.

 Now, you need to add virtual_alias_maps to the Postfix main configuration file.
 Just edit Postfix configuration file /etc/postfix/main.cf in your favorite text editor:

-Add following entry to the end of file
+Add the following entry to the end of the file

 virtual_alias_maps = hash: